tylertian123/engsci-notes/2026_winter/rob521_mobile_robots/lec30.md

 ## LiDAR and RGB-D SLAM

 * LiDAR odometry and mapping (LOAM) uses a feature extractor and considers keypoints in the point cloud only
-	* Keypoint selection looks for planes and edges, but avoids oblique planes and edges caused by occlusion (which may change based on viewpoint)
+	* Keypoint selection looks for planes and edges, but avoids oblique planes, and edges caused by occlusion (which may change based on viewpoint)
-	* Pipeline consists of using LiDAR frame point cloud registration for odometry, local scan aggregation and mapping
+	* Tested on a custom-built LiDAR using a spinning 2D scanner, so the first step of the pipeline registers points in the LiDAR frame to form a complete scan
+	* The remaining pipeline consists of a \SI{10}{Hz} LiDAR odometry thread which also does motion compensation, and a \SI{1}{Hz} mapping thread which does finer alignment and builds the map
 * Visual LOAM (VLOAM, 2016) fuses a vision input, in addition to LiDAR and IMU
 	* IMU is used to propagate the pose prediction, then used in a visual-inertial odometry pipeline using feature matching to refine the pose estimate; finally, a LOAM-like feature registration approach is used for scan matching refinement
-* Other LiDAR-camera-inertial approaches:
+* Generally, LiDAR-visual-inertial SLAM takes one of 3 approaches:
 	* LiDAR-enhanced visual SLAM: solving bundle adjustment, using LiDAR depth to initialize feature depths
 	* Vision-enhanced LiDAR SLAM (V-LOAM): pose graph optimization and scan registration with poses initialized with visual SLAM outputs
 	* Tightly coupled (LVI-SLAM): optimize LiDAR and camera measurements simultaneously through bundle adjustment and pose graphs